joaquinOnSoft/joaquinonsoft.github.io/_posts/2024-09-19-how-to-install-output-transformation-server-24-2-on-windows.md

 last_modified_at: 2024-09-19T20:24:18-04:00
 ---

+This article will show you **how to install Output Transformation Server 24.2 on Windows** step by step.

-OpenText *Output Transformation Server (OTS)* enables organizations to transform, store and present print-ready documents at scale, as well as in highly complete and structured accessible formats.
+> OpenText *Output Transformation Server (OTS)* enables organizations to transform, store and present
+> print-ready documents at scale, as well as in highly complete and structured accessible formats.
-Through high-performance document transformation, organizations can also index and archive high-volume documents and reduce paper usage.
+> Through high-performance document transformation, organizations can also index and archive
+> high-volume documents and reduce paper usage.

 ## Prerequisites: 3rd party software